 There are so many different varieties of rigs on the market: travel trailers, fifth wheels, Class A, B, and C motorhomes… And all of them have their own pluses and minuses when it comes to boondocking.

-Why choose a Class C RV for your off grid journey?
+Why choose a Class C RV for your off-grid journey?

 While the name may not make any sense to you right now, a Class C RV is easy enough to understand, and it is known as being a very versatile type of rig, which could make it a perfect fit for boondocking!
+Class C RVs are in-between-sized motorcoaches, Class A being the largest and Class B being more campervan sized.
+Class C’s have a couple of other great perks to them besides their length and amenities!

 While Class C RVs range in length from 20-40 feet, these motorhomes are often built on a sturdy and maneuverable truck or van chassis.
-The rig’s above the cab bunk ultimately determines the class of this motorhome.
+The RV’s above the cab bunk ultimately determines the class of this motorhome.

-Because of these rigs having such flexibility and popularity among campers, you will find a wide variety of layouts in Class C’s.
+Because these rigs have such flexibility and popularity among campers, you will find a wide variety of layouts in Class C’s.
 Many Class C’s are built with hookups or RV parks in mind, but some (and the ones you will find on the list for sure) are built for boondocking and other unplugged activities.
 Some Class C rigs are even built specifically for winter or other activities.

 Class C’s are very popular options for campers, usually allowing enough space for everyone to feel comfortable without the added stress of towing or driving a bus-like Class A rig around.
 They are just the right size for the majority of the population, including full-timers, couples, and even families looking to boondock!